-- A. Learning New Skills: Students felt they learned how to use AI for photo editing, text generation, and synthesis, as well as becoming familiar with more convenient editing software, which enhanced their editing skills. - B. Facing Challenges: During the learning process, students encountered many difficulties due to the new concepts and tools they had to master. - C. Teacher's Guidance: Fortunately, with the teacher's meticulous guidance, students were able to

-Curriculum Design for Digital Cultural Innovation: Competency-Based Project Learning with Google Earth and Temple Video Creation understand and learn effectively, successfully resolving the problems they encountered.

-(2) Understanding of Chiayi's Regional History and Culture

-- A. Rich Taiwanese Traditions: Students found that Chiayi has a rich traditional Taiwanese flavor.
-The region has a long history, preserving ancient buildings and traditional markets that reflect the lifestyle of the past. - B. Field Investigations: During field investigations of the temples, students observed the thriving incense offerings and felt the residents' deep devotion to their beliefs.

-(3) Insights on Integrating Video Creation and Google Earth

-- A. Effort in Video Creation: For many students, this was their first-time making videos, and they put in a lot of effort, making multiple revisions and encountering numerous setbacks.
+- A. Learning New Skills: Students felt they learned how to use AI for photo editing, text generation, and synthesis, as well as becoming familiar with more convenient editing software, which enhanced their editing skills. - B. Facing Challenges: During the learning process, students encountered many difficulties due to the new concepts and tools they had to master. - C. Teacher's Guidance: Fortunately, with the teacher's meticulous guidance, students were able to understand and learn effectively, successfully resolving the problems they encountered. - (2) Understanding of Chiavi's Regional History and Culture - A. Rich Taiwanese Traditions: Students found that Chiayi has a rich traditional Taiwanese flavor.
+The region has a long history, preserving ancient buildings and traditional markets that reflect the lifestyle of the past. - B. Field Investigations: During field investigations of the temples, students observed the thriving incense offerings and felt the residents' deep devotion to their beliefs. - (3) Insights on Integrating Video Creation and Google Earth - A. Effort in Video Creation: For many students, this was their first-time making videos, and they put in a lot of effort, making multiple revisions and encountering numerous setbacks.
 They realized that what seemed like a simple report video introduction was actually quite complex.
 Achieving perfection in all aspects required significant effort.
 The project tested their ability to work from the initial field investigation, through scriptwriting, to the final video production. - B. Time and Satisfaction: Most students felt they invested a lot of time and produced satisfying results, gaining valuable experience in the process. - C. Using Google Earth: Previously, students only knew the basic functions of Google Earth and hadn't explored its other capabilities.
 Through this course, they learned how to make better use of these